Electric vehicle rebates

 Find out more about eligible vehicles from CEVforBC™.

 Federal incentives up to $5,000 are also available

 Qualifying vehicles (battery electric and longer range plug-in hybrids) are also eligible for rebates from the federal government, ranging from $2,500 for most PHEVs up to $5,000 for EVs and a few select PHEVs.
 Vehicles need to have a base model MSRP of $45,000 or less, with higher values qualifying when the vehicle has more than seven seats.

 Federal incentives are in addition to provincial rebates and are also applied at the point of sale.

 Learn about federal incentives and qualifying vehicles.

-If you've recently purchased and installed an EV charger in your single-family home, you could be eligible for a rebate of up to a $350 from the Government of B.C., topped up by BC Hydro until March 31, 2020 or funds run out, whichever happens first.
+If you've recently purchased and installed an EV charger in your single-family home, you could be eligible for a rebate of up to a $350 from the Government of B.C.
 There are also provincial incentives for the purchase and installation of eligible EV chargers at apartments/condos and workplaces, up to a maximum of $2,000 per station.